cortesi/devd/README.md

 This allows external tools, like devd's sister project **modd**, to trigger livereload.
 If livereload is not enabled, SIGHUP causes the daemon to exit.

+The closing *head* tag must be found within the first 30kb of the remote file, otherwise livereload is disabled for the file.

 ### Reverse proxy + static file server + flexible routing